DIY Bread Box

 Sealing bread in a plastic bag causes the crusty outside to get soft.
 They need a little bit of air to keep them perfect!

-That is way a bread box is so amazing.
+That is why a bread box is so amazing.
 They create a wonderful environment to store your non-sliced bread to keep it perfect.
-Soft insides with crusty outsides.
-And the best part, it looks so pretty on your kitchen counters.

 Close up view of the DIY bread box full of bread on the kitchen counter.